CupicAnanas/automation-testing-base/README.md

 * By JUnit runner - just run class JUnitRunner.java in runners package.

 # .gitignore
-* If you want to update .gitignore file run this command in terminal after you've made changes in the file: `git rm -r --cached .`.
-After that you can `git add .` and then `git commit -m "message"`
+* If you want to update .gitignore file run this command in terminal after you've made changes in the file: `git rm -r --cached .`
+* After the cache is cleaned you can `git add .` and then `git commit -m "message"`